-Infertility is defined as inability to conceive even after having frequent, unprotected intercourse for a period of minimum 1 year.
+Infertility is defined as the inability to conceive even after having frequent, unprotected intercourse for a period of minimum 1 year.

-Most of the couples trying to have a child get pregnant within first 6 months.
+Most of the couples trying to have a child get pregnant within the first 6 months.
 Almost 90% of the couples surely conceive within a year.
 The remaining 10% of the couples are then said to be suffering from infertility.

 In 30% of the cases, the females are suffering from infertility; another 30% is because of male infertility, around 20% is because of combined causes and in around 10% of the patients the cause cannot be established.
 It is known as unexplained infertility.

 - Sexually transmitted disease: STD’s like syphilis, Chlamydia, gonorrhea have a negative effect on the fertility.

 - Cancer treatments: if any of the partners is suffering from cancer, the radiotherapy or chemotherapy might render them infertile.

 - Smoking and alcohol: smoking and alcohol consumption in females, as well as males, have a negative impact on the fertility.

 - General diseases: diseases like Diabetes and thyroid problem may affect the fertility.